Hara-Kiri Swaps

 The first formalized swap contract (between World Bank and IBM) also provided both parties a comparative advantage.
 For instance, if a United-States-based company wants to extend its operation in Europe and requires euros.

-It is more accessible to source funds in the US compared to Europe, as these contracts are relatively popular in the United States.
-Using foreign currency swaps, they can exchange their dollars with euros and continue expanding their operations in Europe.
+It is more accessible to source funds in the US than in Europe, as these contracts are relatively popular in the United States.
+Using foreign currency swaps, they can exchange their dollars with euros and continue expanding their European operations.

 Sourcing through swap contracts in the United States for them will be more convenient and economically viable than sourcing funds in Europe.
 Therefore, swap contracts will provide them with a comparative advantage.